Environmental

 (Electricity)

-compared to 2021
+compared to 2022

 Scope 3 Emissions

-(cloud services, jet fuel production, business travel, employee commute, airasia services)
+(Cloud services, jet fuel production, business travel, employee commute, airasia services)

 In addition to greenhouse gas monitoring, we continue to improve efficient management of our resources through various efforts (staggered switching for power intense equipment, scheduled light usage by zone, low-water use facilities) while we return to normal operations.
 Both water and electricity consumption increased due to the return of Allstars to our offices.